 - Run the project and it should resemble the following image.
 You can use gestures to pan and zoom around the scene.
 For more information on navigating the scene, see the Navigate a scene view topic.

-Display a scene using a 3D surface
+Add a 3D surface (terrain)

 Add a surface layer to a scene with a basemap for 3D visualization in your app.